 Most people equate engine wear and deposits with a sudden, catastrophic engine failure that leaves you stranded alongside the road.
-In reality, wear and deposits are more likely to erode engine power and efficiency over time.
+In reality, wear and deposits are more likely to cause horsepower loss and reduced fuel efficiency over time.
 Here’s how it works and what you can do about it.

-Engine compression = power
+Engine compression = horsepower

 Pumping the handle will raise the vehicle as long as the release valve is tightly seated and doesn’t leak.
 A poorly sealed release valve, however, allows pressure to escape, causing the vehicle to sink to the ground no matter how much you pump the jack handle.

 Wear & deposits reduce compression